 - Messaging.
 In Lokalise, comments and chat are built-in to the translation workflow to work together on checking translations, managing deadlines, or changing project requirements.
 Or you can set up an integration through Slack or email.

-- Integration with project management tools like JIRA, Asana, Github, and Trello, so each team knows exactly what’s going on with the translation process, when milestones are achieved, and the target timeline.
+- Integration with project management tools like JIRA, Asana, Azure Repos, Github, and Trello, so each team knows exactly what’s going on with the translation process, when milestones are achieved, and the target timeline.
 No matter what’s going on in a translation project, your team will be able to know who to talk to and where you are in the process, making it transparent for everyone.

 3. Terminology management